-Is “any” Capitalized in a Title?
-Quick Answer
+Is "Any" Capitalized in a Title?

 When crafting the perfect title, every word matters, and deciding which words to capitalize can feel like a tricky puzzle.
 The word 'any' often pops up in titles, and knowing whether to give it a capital treatment is a must for anyone looking to polish their writing to a shine.
 Understand the rules that guide capitalization in various writing styles, from Chicago to MLA, APA, to AP, and discover the simple secrets that will make title creation seem like a breeze.
 Get ready to turn those titles from amateur to professional with the confidence of an expert.